 ( This post explains, the items to be added to current liabilities for the purpose of working capital appraisal and items like contingent liabilities, netting of current liabilities and current assets.)

-The current liabilities are those dues, to be settled within 12 months from reporting date, including overdraft and loan instalments payable within 12 months.
+The current liabilities are those dues, to be settled within 12 months from reporting date, including overdraft and loan installments payable within 12 months.
 The facilities like Cash Credit, Overdraft, Packing credit, short term loans etc. availed from banks, the Creditors for the purchase of raw materials and consumable spares, Advance received from customers, Statutory liabilities etc. are the examples of credit liabilities.
-The other current liabilities shown in the balance sheet are items like short-term borrowings, unsecured loans, dividend payable, instalment of Term Loan/DPG, public deposits/debentures due for payment within a year, etc.
+The other current liabilities shown in the balance sheet are items like short-term borrowings, unsecured loans, dividend payable, installment of Term Loan/DPG, public deposits/debentures due for payment within a year, etc.

 Trade Creditors and Sundry Creditors

 The figures of ‘Trade Creditors’ appearing on the balance sheet is normally a consolidated figure of all creditors.
 However, the term of ‘trade creditors’ usually refers to the supplier of goods to a company and in this case, the amount billed shall be paid by the buyer company for the goods received in the ordinary course of business.
 Unlike the figures of sundry creditors, the figures of trade creditors shall not be taken into account for computation of working capital finance.